-Glencore has been a long-term supporter of carbon capture use and storage (CCUS) technology to reduce emissions from fossil fuels and service a hydrogen economy.
+Glencore has been a long-term supporter of carbon capture use and storage (CCUS) technology to reduce emissions and service a low emission economy.

 The International Energy Agency views CCUS as a 'key technology' in the global transition to a low-carbon economy.

-Glencore’s wholly-owned Carbon Transport & Storage Company (CTSCo) Project aims to demonstrate CCUS on an industrial scale in Queensland.
-It is Australia’s most advanced onshore CCUS project and is focused on:
+Glencore’s wholly-owned Carbon Transport and Storage Company (CTSCo) Project aims to demonstrate CCUS on an industrial scale and is focused on:

-- capturing CO2 from a coal-fired power station at Millmerran
+- capturing CO2 from a coal-fired power station in Queensland

-- store significant volumes of CO2 in the region, through the delivery of critical infrastructure to reduce and remove existing and future sources of industrial emissions
+- store significant volumes of CO2 to reduce existing and future sources of industrial emissions

 - improve energy security for the National Electricity Market